-A recent meta-analysis undertaken to assess the severity of cisplatin ototoxicity in patients with head and neck cancer could not draw definitive conclusions, citing a lack of comparable monitoring test time points and consistent pre- and post-treatment audiologic outcome measures as a major clinical problem (Theunissen et al., 2014).
-Additionally, a recent survey found that only 26% of adult CF clinics in the U.S. include audiometry to monitor adverse effects of aminoglycosides (Prescott, 2014).
-Guidelines for the treatment of multiple drug-resistant tuberculosis (MDR-TB) provide no definitions or monitoring strategies for otoxocity monitoring (Abbara et al., 2015), although some protocols have been suggested for patients with nontuberculous mycobacterial (NTM) diseases (Egelund et al., 2015).
-Standardization of the measurement and reporting of ototoxic events is an important interdisciplinary topic of discussion that needs to occur.
+A recent meta-analysis undertaken to assess the severity of cisplatin ototoxicity in patients with head and neck cancer could not draw definitive conclusions, citing a lack of comparable monitoring test time points and consistent pre- and post-treatment audiologic outcome measures as a major clinical problem (Theunissen et al. 2014).
+Additionally, a recent survey found that only 26% of adult CF clinics in the U.S. include audiometry to monitor adverse effects of aminoglycosides (Prescott 2014).
+Guidelines for the treatment of multiple drug-resistant tuberculosis (MDR-TB) provide no definitions or monitoring strategies for otoxocity monitoring (Abbara et al. 2015), although some protocols have been suggested for patients with non-tuberculous mycobacterial (NTM) diseases (Egelund, Fennelly, and Peloquin 2015).
+Standardisation of the measurement and reporting of ototoxic events is an important interdisciplinary topic of discussion that needs to occur.

-Based on their review of the literature, Theiunissen et al. (2014) favored reporting ototoxicity severity using a pure tone average (PTA) of 1-4 kHz to signify the potential impact on speech intelligibility.
+Based on their review of the literature, Theunissen et al. (2014) favoured reporting ototoxicity severity using a pure tone average (PTA) of 1-4 kHz to signify the potential impact on speech intelligibility.
 They supported also reporting a separate metric sensitive to early changes.
-Their suggestion of using a fixed set of high frequencies (e.g., PTA of 8, 10, and 12.5 kHz) could be problematic because patients with poor pre-treatment hearing will vary in their high frequency hearing limit.
-This has lead some researchers to advocate use of the patient-specific SRO (Fausti et al., 1999) which tailors the tested frequency range to the patients pre-treatment hearing.
-Additionally, although ASHA guidelines provide a sensitive metric of ototoxic hearing change, there remains a lack of consensus on how to define a clinically important-and thus medically actionable-ototoxic hearing change in various populations (see Brewer and King, this issue).
+Their suggestion of using a fixed set of high frequencies (e.g. PTA of 8, 10 and 12.5 kHz) could be problematic because patients with poor pre-treatment hearing will vary in their high frequency hearing limit.
+This has lead some researchers to advocate use of the patient-specific SRO (Fausti et al. 1999) which tailors the tested frequency range to the patients pretreatment hearing.
+Additionally, although ASHA guidelines provide a sensitive metric of ototoxic hearing change, there remains a lack of consensus on how to define a clinically important - and thus medically actionable - ototoxic hearing change in various populations (Brewer and King 2017).
 Clearly, patient-centered clinical decision-making requires patient education and input.
 At a minimum, the magnitude of the shift from baseline (the dB change) combined with a patient's pre-treatment hearing level could be used to assess the potential impact of ototoxic-induced hearing loss on communication.
-Results from additional tests beyond the audiogram (e.g., speech understanding tests) can be helpful for substantiating the need for intervention (ASHA, 1994; AAA, 2009; Brewer & King, this issue).
+Results from additional tests beyond the audiogram (e.g. speech understanding tests) can be helpful for substantiating the need for intervention (ASHA 1994; AAA 2009; Brewer and King 2017).

-Do U.S. National Guidelines Offer Sufficient Guidance?
+Do U.S. national guidelines offer sufficient guidance?